rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_easy_wp_smtp.md

 [*] Found version 1.4.1 in the plugin
 [+] Vulnerable version detected
 [*] Checking for debug_log file
 [-] not-vulnerable: Either debug log not turned on, or directory listings disabled.
-Try Aggressive mode if false possitive [*] Scanned 1 of 1 hosts (100% complete)
+Try AGGRESSIVE mode if this is a false positive
+[*] Scanned 1 of 1 hosts (100% complete)
 [*] Auxiliary module execution completed
 ```